 Many people make the mistake to think that London has to be visited in the spring or summer because of the weather.
 But London has a special vibe around Christmas or in the fall, and it might even be the best season to visit London.
 Just make sure to pack the right clothing and enjoy this magical season in London!

 The East London Hotel kindly hosted me in London.
 No matter who footed the bill, my opinions can never be bought.
-This posts contains affiliate links, meaning that if you book through my links, I will receive a small commission, at no extra cost for you whatsoever.
+This post contains affiliate links, which means if you book something through one of my links I might get a commission, at absolutely no extra cost to you